pascaldekloe/colfer/README.md

 	colf [ options ] language [ file ... ]

 DESCRIPTION
 	Generates source code for a language.
-The options are: C++, Go, Java and JavaScript.
+The options are: C, Go, Java and JavaScript.
 	The file operands specify the input.
 Directories are scanned for files with the colf extension.
 If file is absent, colf includes